MHickey2/EssenChelle-Oils/README.md

 <br/>

 ### 20. Delete Product Page     <a name="deleteproductpage"></a>
-If you are a Superuser you can find the button to delete a product below the product Title in the products page and on the product detail page below the product information.The Delete Product Page has a form which allows the superuser to delete individual products.
+If you are a Superuser you can find the button to delete a product below the product Title in the products page and on the product detail page below again under the product Title.The Delete Product Page has a form which allows the superuser to delete individual products.
+If you select to delete the product you will be redirected to the products page, where the product will have been removed.

 <br>